heartcombo/simple_form/README.md

 ## Configuration

-**SimpleForm** has several configuration values.
+**SimpleForm** has several configuration options.
 You can read and change them in the initializer created by **SimpleForm**, so if you haven't executed the command below yet, please do:

 `rails generate simple_form:install`

 ### Twitter Bootstrap

-**SimpleForm** 2.0 can be easily integrate to the [Twitter Bootstrap](http://twitter.github.com/bootstrap) to do that you have to use the `bootstrap` options in the install generator, like this:
+**SimpleForm** 2.0 can be easily integrated to the [Twitter Bootstrap](http://twitter.github.com/bootstrap) to do that you have to use the `bootstrap` option in the install generator, like this:

 `rails generate simple_form:install --bootstrap`